amkherad/ShellScript/README.md

       //Infinite loop
   }
   ```
-* It's better to avoid micro-optimizations or outsmart the compiler, because ShellScript will optimize the well-known statements to platform's dedicated way to implement the functilnality, and doing so will prevent ShellScript from recognizing the function.
+* It's better to avoid micro-optimizations or outsmart the compiler, because ShellScript will optimize the well-known statements to platform's dedicated way to implement the functionality or even ignore statements or reorder for better results, and doing so will prevent ShellScript from recognizing the function.
   ```csharp
   //keep files of a directory in an array to optimize performance. string[] files = Directory.GetFiles("Path-To-Directory");